 When it comes to designing a space, the color palette is usually the first step, and by far the most important element.
 Off the bat, it sets the tone for your project, whether it be bohemian with a vintage twist, or modern with a hint of glamour.
-And while large spaces like living rooms and bedrooms can boast a variety of hues, smaller spaces, like the bathroom, the lack of color could actually work in your favor.
-Ahead, 20 black and white bathrooms so good, you won't miss a stitch of pastel or a hint of jewel tones.
+And while large spaces like living rooms and bedrooms can boast a variety of hues, in smaller spaces like the bathroom, the lack of color could actually work in your favor.
+Ahead, 20 black-and-white bathrooms so good, you won't miss a stitch of pastel or a hint of jewel tones.

 When it comes to designing the bathroom of your dreams, even the tiniest details can make a major impact.
-This bathroom utilized black grout in the installation of their trendy subway tile, and the end result adds to the overall color palette.
+This bathroom utilizes black grout in the installation of the trendy subway tile, and the end result adds to the overall color palette.

 If you're into brighter, airier spaces, go with an all-white bathroom and incorporate small infusions of black.
 In this bathroom, the frame on the mirror is enough to make this vanity pop.

-Black and white looks incredible with a light wash wood detailing throughout.
+Black and white look incredible with light wash wood detailing throughout.
 The ceiling in this bathroom is a showpiece, but it doesn't take the attention away from the rest of the space—it just complements it.

 Use Black Fixtures

-A bathroom doesn't need to be painting from floor to ceiling in black and white to make an impact.
-Something as simple and swapping all the fixtures in your white bathroom to black hardware is an easy, but visually striking update.
+A bathroom doesn't need to be painted from floor to ceiling in black and white to make an impact.
+Something as simple as swapping all the fixtures in your white bathroom with black hardware is an easy but visually striking update.

 Use Shiny Surfaces